 The PERM process requires employers (in this case, the family) to place job advertisements, interview applicants whose resumes indicate that they meet the basic qualifications, and ultimately show that no U.S. applicants were available, qualified, and willing to do the job.
 The DOL views the nanny job position as a “nonprofessional” occupation, because it feels that a person does not need a bachelor’s degree to perform the required duties.

 Because the nanny position is nonprofessional, the family needs to place three advertisements: one on the state’s workforce agency website, and two others on consecutive Sundays in the major newspaper in the area.
-For example, a family living in Washington, DC would place the two newspaper ads in the Washington Post.
+For example, a family living in Washington, DC could place the two newspaper ads in the Washington Post.

 Once the advertisements end, the family files a PERM application (ETA Form 9089) with the DOL.
 After the DOL approves the PERM, the family files an I-140 petition with USCIS.